alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 </details>

-### Step 2: LP Lock & Burn Settings
+### Step 2: Choose LP Lock & Burn Settings

-After submitting the Self-Service Listing Pool, a pop-up will appear, allowing the creator to lock or burn the LP tokens, or to leave the liquidity pool unlocked.
+After submitting the Self-Service Listing Pool, a pop-up will appear, allowing the creator to choose whether to lock or burn the initial LP tokens, or to leave the liquidity pool unlocked.
 By default, the Self-Service Listing Pool is set to be locked for 6 months, as it is the recommended option.
 Users are prompted to select one of three settings:

-- **Do not lock LP 🔓**: There will be no lock-up period and the initial liquidity provider will receive the corresponding LP tokens once the pool is live and operational.
+- **Do not lock LP 🔓**: There will be no lock-up period and the initial liquidity provider (the pool creator) will receive the corresponding LP tokens once the pool is live and operational.
 Since the pool is unlocked, the owner will be able to withdraw liquidity at any time.

 - **LP is locked for 6 months 🔒** : This is the default option.
 It locks liquidity within decentralized smart contracts for a 6 month period, requiring a manual LP claim after maturity.
-This prevents unauthorized withdrawals and protects liquidity providers from rug pulls.
+When the period concludes, the pool owner can withdraw liquidity as any other provider.
+This prevents unexpected withdrawals and protects liquidity providers from rug pulls.

 - **Burn LP 🔥** : Permanently burns a portion of tokens, ensuring that they can never be recovered or withdrawn.
 Since the initial liquidity vanishes, this option protects future liquidity providers from rug pulls and enhances trust and transparency.